senaonp/textShift/README.md

 ## features
 - various cipher options for encrypting / decrypting
+  - cipher text functions such as shift, swap, insert, move, reverse, multiply, sequence
+  - cipher text selection such as by partition, nth chars, index range, offset
 - dynamic output when entering either text input or cipherText input
 - responsive styling for mobile devices
 - notes section which uses localStorage
+- error handling for specific unicode characters

 ## cipher options
 - shift each character by number
 - reverse the text
 - swap nth character with offset
 - shift nth character by number
+- move text subset to index
 - insert text at index
 - insert randomly generated text at index
 - order by partitional sequence